 Ballyholme bathing water is not at risk of a proliferation of macro-algae, phytoplankton, or cyanobacteria (blue-green algae).

 What should I do if I see a pollution incident?

-If you see a water pollution incident, you should immediately contact NIEA through the Emergency Water Pollution Hotline, which is operated 24 hours.
+If you see a water pollution incident, you should immediately contact NIEA through the 24 hr Emergency Water Pollution Hotline:

 Phone: 0800 807060